Goleba punctata

 Goleba punctata is a species of jumping spider in the genus Goleba.
 The species has been identified in Madagascar.
 The female was first described by George Peckham, Elizabeth Peckham and W.H.
 Wheeler in 1889.
 Initially placed in the genus Asemonea, the species was moved to Goleba in 1980 by Fred Wanless.

-They are distributed across southern Africa (Ghana, Congo, Kenya, Angola, South Africa), and have been collected occasionally from the foliage of woody plants.
+The spider is medium-sized, between 6.6 and 6.9 mm in total length.
+Its carapace, the upper side of its forward section, is yellow-brown with a pattern of broken dark reddish-brown bands.
+Its rear section, or abdomen, is whitish-yellow with a pattern of purple-black stripes and spots.
+Its pale yellow legs have many spines.
+Its epigyne, the visible external part of its copulatory organs, has openings in the middle, which helps to distinguish the spider from the otherwise similar Goleba pallens.